asyncSoul/js-phone-purchase-simulator/README.md

 - `purchase-simulator.js`: contains the standard version logic
 - `purchase-simulator-input.js`: contains the input-based version logic

-## 🚀 How to Run
+## 🚀 How to Run Standard Version
-Copy the script into the browser console for Input-Based Version\n or You can run it in Node.js for Standard Version
+You can run it in Node.js

 ```bash
 node purchase-simulator.js